EI-CoreBioinformatics/reat/Readme.md

 For ease of development, Singularity is recommended.
 In case this is not available (you are working on MacOS and haven't got https://sylabs.io/guides/3.5/admin-guide/installation.html#mac available), please follow the instructions in the `REAT-REAT-Singularity.def` for building and installing the binary dependencies.

 #### Java 8

 #### Singularity (optional)

 #### Cromwell >= v48

+You will need to download this from the Cromwell [repository](https://github.com/broadinstitute/cromwell/releases)

 ### Installing